jessechen09/fse2024-66-on-the-contents-and-utility-of-IoT-cybersecurity-guidelines/README.md

-FSE 2024 - Submission #66
+Supplementary Material for
-On the Contents and Utility of IoT Cybersecurity Guidelines
+FSE 2024 - Submission #66 - On the Contents and Utility of IoT Cybersecurity Guidelines

 Instructions to view taxonomy visualization:
 1. Open goTree.html inside of the Code folder with a web browser.